 Powell is a medium-sized town located in the state of Tennessee.
 With a population of 30,089 people and five constituent neighborhoods, Powell is the 26th largest community in Tennessee.

 Powell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Powell is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Powell who work in office and administrative support (14.25%), sales jobs (13.10%), and management occupations (8.95%).
+There are especially a lot of people living in Powell who work in sales jobs (11.61%), office and administrative support (11.19%), and management occupations (6.64%).

 The people who call Powell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Powell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Powell include German, English, Scots-Irish, and Scottish.
+The greatest number of Powell residents report their race to be White, followed by Native American.
+Important ancestries of people in Powell include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Powell is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.